IvoryJam/spamKiller/README.md

 # spamKiller
 ---
-Go CLI to create an email and open in webbrowser ready to send.
+Go CLI to create an email to the ICAAN abuse email and open in webbrowser ready to send.